alegrigoriev/svn2git/README.md

 `--project <project name filter>`
 - selects projects to process.
 This option can appear multiple times.
 See [Project filtering](#project-filtering).

+`--target-repository <target Git repository path>`
+- Specifies path to the target Git repository.
+The repository should be previously initialized by a proper `git init` command.
+The program will not delete existing refs, only override them as needed.

 XML configuration file{#xml-config-file}
 ======================